leonar15/startup-checklist/README.md

 # Startup Incorporation Checklist
 #### How to bootstrap a Delaware c-corp (or s-corp) with employee(s) in California

-**Disclaimer:** I am not a lawyer (IANAL) and may have missed something.
-This is intended as a learning tool and you should *definitely* consult a lawyer if you have any questions or concerns.
+**Disclaimer:** I am not a lawyer (IANAL).
+This list is intended as a learning tool and you should *definitely* consult with a lawyer if you have any questions or concerns.
 This is a work in progress, so suggestions and pull requests are welcome!

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)